"It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

 Already subscribe to Inside Value?
 Log in at the top of this page.

 This article was originally published on April 7, 2007.
 It has been updated.

 John Reeves can't remember the last time he used a razor made by someone other than Gillette, and he wishes he'd owned shares in that company before P&G acquired it.
-John owns shares of Berkshire Hathaway.
-Berkshire Hathaway and Walt Disney are Motley Fool Inside Value and Stock Advisor recommendations.
-P&G is an Income Investor pick.
-The Motley Fool owns shares of Berkshire Hathaway and Procter & Gamble.
+John and The Motley Fool own shares of Berkshire Hathaway and Procter & Gamble.
+Berkshire Hathaway and Wal-Mart are Inside Value recommendations.
+Berkshire is also a Stock Advisor selection.
+P&G and UPS are Income Investor picks.
 The Fool has a disclosure policy.